hazelcast/hazelcast/hazelcast-documentation/src/JCache-CustomExpiryPolicy.md

 The JCache specification has an option to configure a single `ExpiryPolicy` per cache.
-Hazelcast ICache extension offers the possibility to define a custom `ExpiryPolicy` per key by providing a set of method overloads with an `expirePolicy` parameter, as in the list of asynchronous methods in the section [Async Methods](#async-methods).
+Hazelcast ICache extension offers the possibility to define a custom `ExpiryPolicy` per key by providing a set of method overloads with an `expirePolicy` parameter, as in the list of asynchronous methods in the [Async Methods section](#async-methods).
 This means that custom expiry policies can passed to a cache operation.

 Here is how an `ExpirePolicy` is set on JCache configuration: